-Now read the story of two healings and then compare them closely with Mark's account.
-The major change that I've already mentioned is the closer link between the two incidents (5,17 & Mk 2,1).
-You will though find a whole array of other minor alterations of Mark by Luke which do tell us much about his interests.
+Read the story of two healings and then compare them closely with Mark's account.
+The main change as mentioned above is the closer link between the two incidents (5,17 & Mk 2,1).
+You will though find a whole array of other minor alterations of Mark by Luke which as we have seen earlier tell us much about his interests.

 For leprosy, see Leviticus 13-14.
-This goes into considerable detail and includes the sacrifices required for purification
+The two chapters go into considerable detail and include the sacrifices required for purification.

 In verse 17, Luke introduces the Pharisees.
 Where do they appear in Mark's account?
-See also 5,21.
 What is their importance for Luke?
+Consider also 5,21.
 What is said about Jesus in this verse?

 What is the notable detail added by Luke in verse 18?

-Ill health and sins are traditionally linked.
+Ill health and sins are traditionally linked together.
 See Deuteronomy 5,9-10.
 Look at Mark 2,5 and then note how Luke changes Jesus' address to the sick man.
 (This point may be obscured by the translations; look for example at the NRSV as well as the NABRE footnote.)

-Although Luke has omitted a detail from Mark 2,8, the point is still made in 5,22.
+Although Luke has omitted a detail from Mark 2,8, note that the point is still made in 5,22.

 Verse 23 is then the heart of the matter, followed by verse 24 where "Son of Man" is found for the first time in this Gospel.
 For the background to this title, see Ezekiel 2,1 and Daniel 7,13.